Suhel-Kap/the-crypto-studio/README.md

 We also include a public grouChat for anyone into cryptoStudio to connect with each other.
 This is established by using Orbis.club and ceramic network which is an IPFS implementation!

-Each space in the next version of our application will contain a seperated group chat with tokengated access controll  by leveraging Orbis.club & lit.protocol for the spaceNFT owners and give them a decentralized discord experience.
+Each collection space contains a seperated group chat with tokengated access controll by leveraging Orbis.club & lit.protocol for the spaceNFT owners and give them a decentralized discord experience.

+# Technologies Used

   ## IPFS usage

     * NFT.STORAGE

       All the files that consist an NFT are stored on the IPFS network using NFT.STORAGE The code snippets that are using NFT.STORAGE modules are located here:

     * Spheron usage

       We uploaded our frontend into IPFS using Spheron our application url =

     * Ceramic Network which is based on the IPFS stack

       We are leveraging Orbis.club for our users Profiles and for creating communication discord like channels for each Space but also a unified and open GroupChat for the Crypto Studio users!

+  ## Tableland usage

+    *Tableand is used to create the metadata layer of the Crypto Studio NFTs inside the Smart Contract